4GeeksAcademy/python-beginner-programming-exercises/exercises/14-Your-First-Loop/README.md

 1. Run this code, you'll see a count from 0 to 9 (White characters).

-2. Fix it so that it counts up to 11, you'll see 101 on green afterwards.
-Can you?
+2. Fix it so that it counts up to 11.

 ##  🔎 Important: